Other May pages: Wayside flowers • Downland and seaside flowers • Trees and shrubs • Birds • Butterflies and insects • Weather

 As well as true meadows, in which the grass grows tall, there lots of flowers in May in shorter grassy fields - pasture or other lowland grassland.
 These too can be dominated by buttercups - sometimes meadow buttercups, but more often by the shorter bulbous and creeping buttercups.
 Bulbous buttercup, which has turned down sepals under its flowers, is usually the first to appear, in late April, and prefers drier grassland.
 But both species are common in May, forming intense carpets, particularly in fields grazed by horses.

 Dandelions can also still cover grassy fields early in the month, but they are going over rapidly.
-Briefly their famous white seedheads can make a good display but they tend to be all gone by the end of the second week.
+Briefly their white seedheads can make a good display but they tend to be all gone by the end of the second week.

 This is worth noting, because later in May you can see dandelion-like flowers which lead many casual observers to conclude that dandelions flower all summer.
 In fact, these are hawkbits, hawksbeards and hawkweeds - a confusing group of plants which are described on the May wayside flowers page.
 One that can occasionally make a good display in grassy fields late in May, as well as on mown suburban verges or village greens, is catsear.